MakeSchool-Tutorials/Makestagram-Swift-V2/P14-Image-Download-Bindings/content.md

     // we need to append .value to access the value wrapped by the Observable post.image.value

 This means we'll need to update the code that is currently referencing the `image` property.
-Before we can move on to that you need to import the _Bond_ framework into the _Post.swift_ file.

-> [action]
-Add the following import statement to _Post.swift_:
->
-    import Bond

 ##Updating the Upload Post Method